 Never make your obedience to scripture contingent on somebody else’s.
 If you refuse to do right by your spouse until your spouse has done right by you, you will be locked in a stalemate indefinitely.
 Someone has to make the first move.
 Why not let it be you?
 The Bible says, “To one who knows the right thing to do and doesn’t do it, to him it is sin.”
 (James 4:17) Although your spouse will someday answer to God for HIS sin, you are the only one who’ll be held accountable for YOURS (Romans 14:12) — even the sin of not doing what you know you should be doing.

 Forgive.
 Forgive.
-Forgive.
+And keep forgiving.

 If you want a happy marriage, you must learn to forgive freely and completely.
 Your marriage will never thrive — it may not even survive — as long as you harbor grudges or give place to bitterness and resentment against your spouse.
 (Col. 3:13)